 Flooding water heaters can be disastrous for your home and your wallet.
 If you want to prevent it from happening and learn how to act when it happens, keep reading and find out!

-Preventing flooding is all about testing your water heater at least once a month to see how it is working.
+Preventing flooding is all about testing your water heater at least once a month to see how it works.
 The best ways to check on your water heater is by following these steps:

 Check if there is any dripping or water sign around or below the water heater.
 If there is much water, more likely it is a leak happening.
 If it is little, maybe it is just condensation that is pretty common on these devices.

 Then check vents, the sides of the tank, and piping connections.
-Make sure none of these is leaking or doing excessive condensation, which could be a sign of internal leaking.
-Tankless devices, on the other hand, should not create condensation and are a lot easier to check.
+Ensure none of these is leaking or doing excessive condensation, which could be a sign of internal leaking.
+On the other hand, tankless devices, should not create condensation and are a lot easier to check.

 Even when continually checking your water heating device in search of leaks and condensation, there is still a great chance you overlook a problem that could escalate very quickly.
 To avoid flooding when a leak is ignored, we recommend using one of the following devices:

 Using a drain pain is pretty straightforward.
-You just need to drain the water heater and move it so you can place the drain pan below it.
-This pan has a hole in which you will attach a rubber piping connection to a drain pipe, and that’s it.
-Every time the water heater starts leaking water, it will directly go down the drain pan and into the drain pipes.
-However, if the leak is too big, maybe the drain pan won’t be enough.
+You just need to drain the water heater and move it to place the drain pan below it.
+This pan has a hole in which you will attach a rubber piping connected to a drain pipe, and that's it.
+Every time the water heater starts leaking water, it will directly go down the drain pan and drain pipes.
+However, if the leak is too big, maybe the drain pan won't be enough.
 A big drain pan such as the Camco 20932 30x30 is an excellent option in these cases.

-Leak alerts such as the Zircon 68882 with Wi-Fi, are excellent choices to avoid flooding.
-It will not only turn on an alarm ring at 105 dB when it detects a leak or minimal flooding, but it will immediately send a message to the owner’s cellphone thanks to its Wi-Fi connection feature.
-Most alarms are very loud nonetheless, and will quickly help in prevent flooding when needed.
+Leak alerts such as the Zircon 68882 with WiFi are excellent choices to avoid flooding.
+It will not only turn on an alarm ring at 105 dB when it detects a leak or minimal flooding, but it will immediately send a message to the owner's cellphone thanks to its WiFi connection feature.
+Most alarms are very loud nonetheless and will quickly help prevent flooding when needed.

 Timers allow users to set a time and schedule when the water heater will be turned on and when it will switch off.
 These devices are pretty easy to use, long-lasting, and incredibly reliable.
 An excellent choice is the Intermatic T104 Mechanical Timer, which works at 40 AMPs and 240 V so that it can be used with the biggest and most potent water heaters without problems.